-All Times are Listed in Central Standard Time (CST)
+All Times are Listed in Mountain Standard Time (MST)

 Each of the papers in this session responds to the Templeton-funded “After Science and Religion” project, which sought “to rethink the foundations of Science–Religion Discourse” in the wake of Peter Harrison’s landmark historical study, The Territories of Science and Religion (2015).
 Harrison urges us not to think of science and religion as natural kinds, but rather as historical “territories” with shifting, overlapping boundaries.
 His anti-essentialist thesis puts the very existence of a field of science and religion in question—hence, “After Science and Religion.”
 This session brings a discussion of the “afterlife” of Science and Religion to the AAR.
 Attending to the overlap between the territories of science and religion suggests some relationship, wherein science is always situated within some broader worldview.
 The question is whether this worldview is compatible with religious worldviews—whether Science and Religion have a future together—or whether alternative categories are necessary.

 Science and religion are not natural kinds, but they are constructs of our pragmatic and secular life-world.
 Their future looks good as long as the life-world upon which they depend persists.
 This short paper explores what might bring that life-world to an end, and then imagines what a resurrected Western Christian faith undergirding a new natural philosophy might look like, after science and religion have died.